What Is An In-Frame Kitchen? – Pros, Cons & Expert Advice

 What Is An In-Frame Kitchen?

-An In-Frame kitchen (sometimes called an inset kitchen) is a style of kitchen that has a border (or visible frame) around the door that is fixed to the face of the cabinet.
-The frame serves to add an additional visual feature and detailing to the cabinetry.
+The frame around the door is fixed to the face of the cabinet carcass and serves to add an additional visual feature and detailing to the cabinetry.

 How Are In-Frame Kitchen Cabinets Constructed?

-Your in-frame cabinets will need different hinges and drawer runners compared to a frameless kitchen.
+In-frame cabinets may need different hinges and drawer runners compared to a frameless kitchen.

 In-set hinges won’t be visible from the outside and can also be soft close.